AlexGeControl/Reconfigurable-Computing--00-Introduction/Assignments/HW1/README.md

 **Where are most of the transistors located in the FPGA, in the logic or in the interconnect?
 Explain why Fc should be less for larger cluster sizes.**

+**ANS**: Most of the transistors are located in the interconnect.

+Input to larger cluster can be shared through multiplexer.
+Besides, reduced input size can make the whole circuit faster by reducing critical path delay.

 ---

 ### EX3 Area Cost Calculation